Linux Tips and Tricks

 List Files by Size Linux

 Want to find large files in Linux?
-Running out of disk space and need to perform a disk cleanup?
-It is always a good idea to keep tabs on your overall file space usage and be aware of which files and directories are taking up the most space on your Linux system.
-Especially after you've installed a lot of software and your disk space begins to fill up.
-Once you know what the largest files are, you can perform a disk cleanup to remove any unnecessary files in order to make space for new programs and files.
+Running out of disk space and need to perform a cleanup?
+It’s always a good idea to keep tabs on your file space usage and know which files and directories are taking up the most room — especially after installing a lot of software.
+Once you know the largest files, you can delete or move unnecessary ones to free up space.

 Win32 Disk Imager

-How to Install Raspberry Pi to USB Manually from Windows: Did you know it’s possible to run Raspberry Pi OS directly from a USB flash drive on your desktop or laptop PC?
-If you're curious about experimenting with the Raspberry Pi operating system in a desktop environment (without an actual Raspberry Pi board) this tutorial is for you.
+How to Install Raspberry Pi OS to USB Manually from Windows: Did you know it’s possible to run Raspberry Pi OS directly from a USB flash drive on your desktop or laptop PC?
+If you're curious about experimenting with the Raspberry Pi operating system in a desktop environment (without an actual Raspberry Pi board), this tutorial is perfect for you.

 Restore GRUB2 after Windows Install